-Through a variety of conceptual approaches spanning photography, video, installation, new media and performance, No True Self investigates the blurring of private and public realms and the agency of the individual within a post-digital society.
-No True Self asks us to confront our performative selves, and consider how we connect, amidst such an uncertain future.
+Spanning photography, video, installation and new media, No True Self investigates the blurring of the private and public realms in the post digital, asking us to confront our performative selves, and consider how we connect, amidst an uncertain future.

 Arvida Byström (b.
 1991 in Stockholm, Sweden) is an artist, Instagram influencer and role model of the digital native generation.
-Byström rose to mainstream fame for her brand collaborations and photographic work, that celebrates femininity in all its forms, including visualising female body hair and the menstrual cycle—simultaneously drawing out the ire of toxic masculinity in the process.
-She has exposed this toxicity and how it takes on new forms through online culture, as well as combating the censorship of the body on social media platforms, most notably through the publication Pics Or It Didn't Happen: Images Banned from Instagram (2017, Prestel) co-edited with artist Molly Soda and authored by Chris Kraus.
+Byström rose to mainstream fame for her brand collaborations and photographic work celebrating femininity in all its forms, including visualising female body hair and the menstrual cycle.
+She has exposed the ways in which online culture has been weaponised against feminine and queer bodies, as well as combating the censorship of these bodies on social media platforms, most notably through the publication Pics Or It Didn't Happen: Images Banned from Instagram (2017, Prestel) co-edited with artist Molly Soda and authored by Chris Kraus.

 Byström is also a member of The Ardorous, a collective of creative female professionals established by artist Petra Collins, and whose manifesto includes ending the destructive culture of a one-sided representation of women.
 She has presented work extensively throughout Europe, including exhibiting and performing at London’s Tate Modern and the Modern Art Museum in Stockholm, Sweden.